E. B. Ford

 Edmund Brisco "Henry" Ford (23 April 1901 – 2 January 1988) was a British ecological geneticist.
 He was a leader among those British biologists who investigated the role of natural selection in nature.
 As a schoolboy Ford became interested in lepidoptera, the group of insects which includes butterflies and moths.
 He went on to study the genetics of natural populations, and invented the field of ecological genetics.
 Ford was awarded the Royal Society's Darwin Medal in 1954.
 In the wider world his best known work is Butterflies (1945).
 Ford was a member of the UK Eugenics Society, of which he was a council member in 1933-1934, also contributing to its publications.

 Education

-Ford was born in Dalton-in-Furness, near Ulverston, in Lancashire, England, in 1901.
+Ford was born in Dalton-in-Furness, near Ulverston, in Lancashire, England, on 23 April 1901.
 He was the only child of Harold Dodsworth Ford (1864–1943), a classics teacher turned Anglican clergyman, and his wife (and second cousin) Gertrude Emma Bennett.
 His paternal grandfather, Dr Henry Edmund Ford (1821–1909), was a professor of music at Carlisle and the organist of Carlisle Cathedral from 1842 to 1902.
 Ford was educated at St Bees School, Cumberland (now Cumbria), and read zoology at Wadham College, Oxford, (where his father had also studied), graduating B.A. in 1924, upgraded to M.A.
 1927, B.Sc. (a research degree) in 1927, and taking a D.Sc in 1943.